usb-tools/USBProxy-legacy/README.md

 What?
 -----
-A man in the middle device for USB connections using the BeagleBone Black hardware.
+A USB man in the middle device using the BeagleBone Black hardware.

 Why?
 ----